virtualcitySYSTEMS/map-plugin-examples/doc/VCM_Plugin_Tutorial.md

 ## 9. Example Plugin and further plugins

 If you followed all steps of this tutorial, you should now have a running example plugin.
-The complete code of this `weather` plugin as well as more VC MAP plugins can be found at [github](https://github.com/virtualcitySYSTEMS/map-plugin-examples).
+The complete code of this [weather plugin](../plugins/weather) as well as more VC MAP [plugins](../plugins) are part of this repository.